Tinkerforge/doc/en/source/Hardware/Bricklets/XMC1400_Breakout.rst

 .. note::

- This tutorial is unfortunately not yet ready.
-It is on our TODO list.
- If you are interested in it write us an email to info@tinkerforge.com, so we know that there is a demand for it.
+ There is unfortunately no tutorial available yet.
+It seems that there is no big demand for this, such that it is not planned yet.

 We plan to write a tutorial that goes through the whole process of adding functions to the API, implementing them in the firmware